 AWS Step Functions

-Core concept: Step Functions orchestrate multi-step workflows using state machines โ coordinate Lambda, SQS, DynamoDB, ECS, and 200+ AWS services.
+Core concept: Step Functions orchestrate multi-step workflows using state machines โ coordinate Lambda, SQS, DynamoDB, ECS, and 200+ AWS services without writing glue code.

 Standard vs Express Workflowsโ